joecausos/SQL-Projects/README.md

 ## Categories of analysis
 - General analysis
+  - How many total border crossings are recorded in the dataset?
+  - What is the distribution of border crossing by year and month?
+  - Which border has the highest number of crossing?
+  - What are the top 5 ports of entry with
 - Temporal analysis
 - Mode of Transportation analysis
 - Port of Entry analysis